-As of December 31, 2022, other than the Corporation's legacy debt holdings in Cline Mining Corporation from which any net distributions/proceeds thereof are payable to the holders of the Corporation's CVRs, the Corporation's asset management segment loan portfolio consisted of \$13.6 million advanced as a secured loan by the Corporation to SCIM pursuant to the SCIM Facility (the "Asset Management Segment Loans").
+As of December 31, 2023, other than the Corporation's legacy debt holdings in Cline, the Corporation's asset management segment loan portfolio consisted of \$13.6 million advanced as a secured loan by the Corporation to SCIM pursuant to the SCIM Facility (the "Asset Management Segment Loans").

 Interest is typically paid quarterly or semi-annually on the Asset Management Segment Loans and the Insurance Segment Loans (as described below) (collectively, the "Loans") and principal repayments are typically bullet in nature at maturity.
-None of the Loans have payment in kind interest arrangements.
-As of the date of this Annual Information Form, there have been no defaults in respect of the Loans and all borrowers in respect of the Loans remain current on their interest payments.
+As of the date of this Annual Information Form, there have been negligible defaults in respect of the Loans and predominantly all borrowers in respect of the Loans remain current on their interest payments.

-As part of the Corporation's quarterly monitoring and valuation process for its Loans, the Corporation maintains a "watch list" and assigns a risk rating of 1-5 for each Loan as an internal metric to gauge potential credit risk (1 being the lowest level of risk; 5 being the highest level of risk, with a risk rating of 1 or 2 indicating that the investment is performing in-line with or above expectations).
+As part of the Corporation's quarterly monitoring and valuation process for its Loans, the Corporation maintains a "watch list" and assigns a risk rating of 1-5 for each Loan (other than the SCIM Facility) as an internal metric to gauge potential credit risk (1 being the lowest level of risk; 5 being the highest level of risk, with a risk rating of 1 or 2 indicating that the investment is performing in-line with or above expectations).
 The risk rating scale and criteria are outlined below: